haschdl/pLaunchController/.github/README.md

           midiController = null;
       }
   ```

+  4. Attach a knob to a variable in your sketch.

-  4. Optionally, use `range(float minValue,float maxValue)` to override the output of knob values, and `defaultValue(float value)` to set an initial value.
+  5. Optionally, use `range(float minValue,float maxValue)` to override the output of knob values, and `defaultValue(float value)` to set an initial value.
 By default, knobs will return values from 0 to 127.

   ```JAVA
     controller.getKnob(KNOBS.KNOB_1_HIGH).range(10,200).defaultValue(h);
   ```

-  5. Implement one of the following methods in your sketch:
+  6. Optionally, implement one of the following methods in your sketch:

      * `void launchControllerKnobChanged(KNOBS knob)`